 - undertaking critical reflection on your own learning practice

 - assessments - Two of the four core modules are assessed by a national CIPD exam, all other modules are assessed by written assignment

-- This allows you to study in your own time and includes:
+A weekly structure allows you to plan in your study time and includes:

 - 100s of online activities

-- On-demand access to Live Online recordings to visit any topic
+- On-demand access to webinar recordings to visit any topic

 - Directed learning via articles, journals, podcasts, case studies and video clips